atonizzo/seatalk_wifi/README.md

 # <a name="st40_holder"></a> Holder for ST40 devices
 With the NMEA data now sent via WiFI the ST40 device can optionally be installed in a more secluded place, clearing up some space in the navigation station.
-A 3D printed mount allows hiding the PCB behind the instrument and holding the instrument in place with an M3x8 pinch screw.
+A 3D printed mount allows installing the bridge PCB behind the instrument itself and holding the instrument in place with an M3x8 pinch cap screw.

 Original FreeCAD file and STEP files are provided in the ```holder``` directory.